bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 * Be as simple as possible (only include things under test and nothing extra)

-* Prefer the ``bokeh.models`` API
+* Prefer the |bokeh.models| API

 Once a new test is written, a base image for comparison is needed.
-To create a new base image, add ``--set-new-base-screenshot`` to your the standard ``pytest`` command to run the test.
+To create a new base image, add ``--set-new-base-screenshot`` to your standard ``pytest`` command to run the test.
 This will generate an image with the name ``base__<name_of_your_test>.png`` in the appropriate directory.
-Use ``git`` to check this image into the repository, and then all future screenshot tests will be compared against this base image.
+Use ``git`` to check this image into the repository.
+All future screenshot tests will then be compared against this base image.

 Continuous Integration
 ----------------------

-Every push to the `master` branch or any Pull Request branch on GitHub automatically triggers a full test build on the `GithubCI`_ continuous integration service.
+Every push to the ``main`` branch or any Pull Request branch on GitHub automatically triggers a full test build on the `GithubCI`_ continuous integration service.